Engagement Letter

 Tax Advice

-Our advice is based upon tax reference materials, facts, assumptions, and representations that are subject to change.
-Tax reference materials include, but are not limited to the Internal Revenue Code (“IRC”), tax regulations, Revenue Rulings, Revenue Procedures, Private Letter Rulings and court decisions.
+Any advice we may provide is based upon tax reference materials, facts, assumptions, and representations that are subject to change.
 We will not update our advice after the conclusion of the engagement for subsequent legislative or administrative changes or future judicial interpretations.
-To the extent we provide written advice concerning federal tax matters, we will follow the guidance contained in Circular 230, §10.37, Requirements for Written Advice.
+To the extent we provide written advice concerning federal tax matters, we will follow the applicable guidance contained in the SSTS.

 Arguable Positions